 Validation: 1) The process of confirming a lottery ticket is a winning ticket, confirming the ticket has not been previously validated, and marking the ticket as “validated” in the system (a winning ticket can only be validated one time.)
 2) An attempt to validate a lottery ticket.
 If the ticket is not a winner or has previously been validated, the retailer (or validation clerk) will receive an appropriate message.

 Vault: Lottery distribution center.

 Vendors: 1) Industry suppliers providing goods and services to the lotteries and other vendors.
 2) Licensed lottery retailers.

-VIP Club: A collection of players who register with a particular lottery, usually via the Internet, to receive points for participating in various lottery promotions, jackpot alerts, and various "special offers" related to lottery ticket purchases (see Players Club).
+VIP Club: A collection of players who register with a particular lottery, usually via the internet or using mobile devices, to receive points for participating in various lottery promotions, jackpot alerts, and various “special offers” related to lottery ticket purchases.
+(See also Players Club.)

 Winner Awareness: An effort to publicize or advertise actual lottery winners for the purposes of promoting ticket sales.

 Withholding: The amounts required to be subtracted from a winner’s prize to cover initial payments for state, federal, and in some cases local, taxes.
 Some lotteries also withhold outstanding monetary obligations, such as child support, owed to the jurisdiction.